American Ultra: Release

-In November 2013, Apsara Distribution announced that they had acquired the rights to distribute the film outside the United States.
+In November 2013, IM Global's Apsara Distribution announced that they had acquired the rights to distribute the film in multiple Asian territories.
 In March 2014, Lionsgate announced their acquisition of the North American rights to the film, for $7 million.
 In April 2015, Lionsgate set an August 21 release date for the film.

-The first still and two teaser posters were released on May 14, 2015 by MTV.
+The first still and two teaser posters were released on May 14, 2015, by MTV.
 The red band trailer was released by Yahoo!
 Movies on May 28, 2015.
-To promote the film at Comic-Con Lionsgate created a website offering free Marijuana to people with existing prescriptions.
+To promote the film at Comic-Con, Lionsgate created a website offering free Marijuana to people with existing prescriptions.

 The film premiered in Los Angeles, at the Theatre at Ace Hotel.

 The film was released on August 21, 2015.
 It is the first film to be released with a DTS:X soundtrack.
 According to iSpot.TV, Lionsgate spent $12.6 million on television advertising to promote the film.

 Reception

+Box office

-Box officeAmerican Ultra grossed $14,439,985 in North America and $15,855,091 in other territories for a worldwide total of $30,295,076, against a budget of $28 million.
+American Ultra grossed $14,439,985 in North America and $15,855,091 in other territories for a worldwide total of $30,295,076, against a budget of $28 million.
 Industry estimates predicted opening weekend earnings of $7 to $8 million.
 In its opening weekend, the film grossed $5.5 million, finishing sixth at the box office and third among the week's new releases, behind Sinister 2 ($10.5 million) and Hitman: Agent 47 ($8.3 million).
-Straight Outta Compton in its second week retained the number 1 position.
+Straight Outta Compton in its second week retained the #1 position.

 Landis reacted to the film's poor box office performance in a series of Twitter messages:

-In an interview with RedLetterMedia Landis elaborated on his comments, and further discussed the difficulties of making a film not based on existing intellectual property, and what he considered a misleading marketing campaign.
+In an interview with RedLetterMedia, Landis elaborated on his comments, and further discussed the difficulties of making a film not based on existing intellectual property and what he considered a misleading marketing campaign.

+Critical response

-Critical responseAmerican Ultra received mixed reviews from critics.
+American Ultra received mixed reviews from critics.
 On Rotten Tomatoes, the film has a rating of 43%, based on 176 reviews, with an average rating of 5.40/10.
-The site's critical consensus reads, "American Ultra has some interesting ideas, but like its stoned protagonist, it's too easily distracted to live up to its true potential."
-On Metacritic, the film has a score of 50 out of 100, based on 31 critics, indicating "mixed or average reviews".
+The site's critical consensus reads: "American Ultra has some interesting ideas, but like its stoned protagonist, it's too easily distracted to live up to its true potential."
+On Metacritic, the film has a score of 50 out of 100, based on 31 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

-Mark Kermode of The Guardian gave the film two out of five stars, stating "Jesse Eisenberg and Kristen Stewart brave an anarchic mish-mash with lots of violence but few laughs."
-David Dishman of the McAlester News-Capital writes "American Ultra promoted itself under the slogan, "There is nothing more dangerous than a stoned cold killer," and while they may be right, there's also nothing spectacular about that stoned cold killer's movie."
+Mark Kermode of The Guardian gave the film two out of five stars, stating: "Jesse Eisenberg and Kristen Stewart brave and anarchic mish-mash with lots of violence but few laughs."
+David Dishman of the McAlester News-Capital wrote: "American Ultra promoted itself under the slogan, "There is nothing more dangerous than a stoned cold killer," and while they may be right, there's also nothing spectacular about that stoned cold killer's movie."